Chattenden: Military history

-The Royal Navy built an ordnance depot along Beacon Hill Lane, near to Four Elms Hill, which stored gunpowder and other supplies near to the Royal Naval Barracks.
+The Royal Navy built an Ordnance Depot along Beacon Hill Lane, near to Four Elms Hill, which stored gunpowder and other supplies near to the Royal Naval Barracks.
 Additionally, the Royal Navy installed a British Military narrow-gauge railway, anti-aircraft gun batteries, and a shell store.
-Construction of the ordnance depot began in October 1872 and was completed in December 1872.
+Construction of the Ordnance Depot began in October 1872 and was completed in December 1872.
 The various clerical and residential buildings of the Royal Naval Barracks next to Beacon Hill Lane were built from April 1875 to June 1875, and the War Office also built five magazines on a hillside overlooking the River Medway at Chattenden during the same months in 1875.
 This facility expanded and a nearby site at Lodge Hill was established in 1899.

 From August 1940 to September 1940, the War Office built a Royal Navy Wireless Station adjacent to Beacon Hill Lane and a concrete Blockhouse or Pillbox was built on an artificially constructed mound at the top end of Beacon Hill Lane, which also functioned as an observation platform near to the River Medway.
-Most of the designated sites, which became known as Chattenden and Lodge Hill Military Camps, were put up for sale in 2016 by Homes England, which is part of the Ministry of Housing, Communities and Local Government.
+Most of the designated sites, which became known as Chattenden and Lodge Hill Military Camps, were put up for sale in March 2016 by Homes England, which is part of the Ministry of Housing, Communities and Local Government.
 However, the land on both sides of Beacon Hill Lane is still owned by the Ministry of Defence (United Kingdom).